gcl8a/romi-32u4-library/README.md

 * IMU
 * RotationResist (this one is fun!)
 * RemoteControl will compile, but has not been tested
+* Buttons
-* Blink and Buttons will likely run, but are untested
+* Blink will likely run, but is untested

 ## Classes and functions